digitalocean/digitalocean-cloud-controller-manager/docs/controllers/services/annotations.md

 The annotation is required for implicit HTTP2 usage, i.e., when `service.beta.kubernetes.io/do-loadbalancer-protocol` is not set to `http2`.
 (Unlike `service.beta.kubernetes.io/do-loadbalancer-tls-ports`, no default port is assumed for HTTP2 in order to retain compatibility with the semantics of implicit HTTPS usage.)

-Ports must not be shared between this annotation and `service.beta.kubernetes.io/do-loadbalancer-tls-ports`.
+Ports must not be shared between this annotation, `service.beta.kubernetes.io/do-loadbalancer-http-ports`, and `service.beta.kubernetes.io/do-loadbalancer-tls-ports`.

 ## service.beta.kubernetes.io/do-loadbalancer-tls-passthrough